It’s easy to simply confess to someone ‘I love you. ‘Doing’ love is the hard bit.

 To love is to protect yourself from exploitation, abuse, disrespect and harm- even if it means letting go of those who you promised to love forever.
 To love is to experience loss, to grieve.
 To love is to have to move on when you clearly can’t.
 To love is to let go.

 Don’t go easy on love.
-It’s the hardest thing to do in the whole wide universe.
 It is anything but blind.
 It has to be cultivated, with deliberate, conscious effort.
 To love is a privilege.
 It’s a celebration of the best in us.